Important Account Opening Information

 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).

+It is our policy to receive funds transfer requests in as many ways as possible.
+We will accept requests to transfer funds in-person at any branch, by voice instruction, by email, or by online, internet, or mobile banking.
+You give us the right to rely on your requests to transfer funds made in-person, by voice instruction, by email, by fax, or by online, internet, or mobile banking.
 A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
 Unless a different limitation is disclosed in writing, we restrict the number of transfers from a savings account to another account or to third parties, to a maximum of six per month (less the number of “preauthorized transfers” during the month).
 Other account transfer restrictions may be described elsewhere.

 Amendments And Termination